To apply to the Skilled Worker Overseas (SWO) pathway, you must demonstrate an established connection to Manitoba through either

 - a Canadian elected official or their staff.

-Important: The MPNP is not a sponsorship program.
-Because the MPNP is a labour market-driven, economic immigration program, all applicants must be employable and adaptable skilled workers with job-ready English, sufficient settlement funds and the genuine intention and ability to economically establish in Manitoba as permanent residents.
+Note: The MPNP is not a sponsorship program.
+Because the MPNP is an economic immigration program, all applicants must be employable and adaptable skilled workers with job-ready English, sufficient settlement funds and the genuine intention and ability to economically establish in Manitoba as permanent residents.

 Can children support parents?